Search

 (5) Hold your key flat against the back of your device until it stops vibrating.

-Prompt Frequency and Offline Access
+Prompt Frequency & Offline Access

 The FIDO2 WebAuthn device will be required for login based on the configuration of the first 2FA method.
 For example: